-• A baccalaureate, masters, or doctoral degree from a regionally accredited college or university.
-Satisfactory completion of the following college courses, including laboratory work, must be passed (grade of C or above is recommended) and taken for credit at a regionally accredited
+- A baccalaureate, master's, or doctoral degree from a regionally accredited college or university. - Satisfactory completion of the following college courses, including laboratory work, must be passed (grade of C or above is recommended) and taken for credit at a regionally accredited college or university.

+♦ English Composition and Literature

+♦ General Chemistry

+♦ Organic Chemistry

-6 Semester Hours 8 Semester Hours 8 Semester Hours (4 hours of which can be Biochemistry) 8 Semester Hours 12 Semester Hours
+6 Semester Hours

+8 Semester Hours

+8 Semester Hours

+(4 hours of which can be Biochemistry)

-• The ability to use a personal or network computer (PC) is an important skill that will assist students with PNWU course work.
+♦ Physics♦ Biological Sciences8 Semester Hours12 Semester Hours with PNWU course work.
 It is strongly recommended that each entering student have a good working knowledge of common PC use and applications.
 PNWU utilizes the latest in Microsoft Office® and Windows® applications.
-See the minimum laptop requirements on PNWU.edu
+See the minimum laptop requirements on PNWU.edu.